Volkswagen Touran Review 2025: Price, specs & boot space

 You sit fairly high up in the Touran, while there’s plenty of adjustment in the seats.
 With three individual seats in the middle row, even those in the back ought to be able to get comfortable.

 The dash looks very smart, with decorative inlays in various materials depending on trim level.
-There’s a media system positioning neatly in the centre of the dash, with physical controls for the air conditioning system below it.
-You won’t find a digital instrument cluster in the Touran, but the dials are clear and easy to read.
+There’s a media system positioned neatly in the centre of the dash, with physical controls for the air conditioning system below it.
+There's also a digital instrument cluster.

-As you’d expect from a Volkswagen, the Touran feels a bit posher inside than the likes of the Citroen Grand C4 SpaceTourer or Ford S-MAX if not quite as upmarket as the pricier BMW 2 Series Gran Tourer.
+As you’d expect from a Volkswagen, the Touran feels a bit posher inside than the Citroen SpaceTourer and Dacia Jogger if not quite as upmarket as the BMW 2 Series Gran Tourer.

 Everything you touch feels well-finished, provided you don’t go tapping your fingers low down on the dashboard (which feels well up to the job of deflecting kids’ feet).
-The Touran feels well up to the job of coping with years of family life.
+The Touran feels well at coping with years of family life.

 The top-spec Volkswagen Touran R-Line feels the plushest, of course, with its leather-trimmed steering wheel with grey stitching and aluminium inserts, along with sporty seats featuring microfibre side bolsters.
 The R-Line also gets stainless steel pedals and, on DSG models, paddle shifters behind the steering wheel.